General Registration Policies

 CAESAR limits self-service registration to two courses.
 To register for more than two courses, students must contact the SPS Registrar to request that their enrollment capacity be lifted.
 This request must be made before students attempt course registration on CAESAR or they will have to register for their third and fourth classes by submitting a change of registration form.

-Please note, the following programs are designed to be completed full-time, therefore the two-course per term limit does not apply: Accelerated Master in Public Policy and Administration.
+Please note, the following programs are designed to be completed full-time, therefore the two-course per term limit does not apply: Accelerated Master in Public Policy and Administration, Accelerated Data Science, and Accelerated Information Systems.

 Prerequisites